lionicsheriff/SublimeAcmePlumbing/README.md

 ## <a name="context-menu"></a> Where is my context menu?

 Since Acme Plumbing binds itself to the right mouse button, you can't access the right click menu normally.
-To access it you can double click your right mouse button instead.
+Don't panic: it is just a shift + right click away.

 However, if you don't want Acme Plumbing on your right mouse button, you can move it to the middle mouse button by putting this into Default.sublime-mousemap in the Users package directory.